-As we will see in \figref{fig:digital_vis}, the above grid-based optimization can successfully realize attack against various stereo systems but the results are still far from our attack goal defined in \reqref{eq:our_goal}.
-Thus we further consider to optimize the interval structure $\mathbf{P}_s$ at the same time as updating the texture element $\mathbf{E}$.
+As we will see in \figref{fig:digital_vis}, the above grid-based optimization can successfully mount an attack against various stereo systems but the results are still far from our attack goal defined in \reqref{eq:our_goal}.
+Thus we further consider optimizing the interval structure $\mathbf{P}_s$ simultaneously during the updating of the texture element $\mathbf{E}$.
 Practically, optimizing the interval structure on patch level will break the texture repetitions as the interval will be updated to have irregular size.
-To keep the repetitions and incorporate the interval's attack capability, we propose to optimize the interval structure within the texture element, \ie, element level, then following \cite{berger2022stereoscopic} repeat the optimized texture element $\mathbf{E}$ forming the final patch.
+To keep the repetitions and incorporate the interval's attack capability, we propose to jointly optimize the interval structure within the texture element and, following \cite{berger2022stereoscopic}, tile the optimized texture element $\mathbf{E}$ to form the final patch.

 Same to grid-based attack, given a user pre-defined patch physical size $(u, v)$ and physical distance to the camera $e$ in meters, we first find the corresponding pixel size of the patch $(h_p, w_p)$.
 Then we calculate the texture element size $(h_t, w_t)$ by simply dividing $(h_p, w_p)$ to the repetition times $k$.
 In order to optimize the texture element so that the interval structure integrated as part of the texture, we propose to regularize the texture element $\mathbf{E}$ during optimization with two objectives.
-First, we directly cast entropy constraint on the texture element for regularizing its values to be binary, so that a crisp separation is formed to serve as the required interval structure.
+First, we directly cast entropy constraint on the texture element for regularizing its values to be binary, so that a crisp separation is formed to serve as the required interval structure:

 However, we experimentally found that the texture element cannot form a clear pattern with only entropy regularization.
-As a result, we further integrate the total variation loss to penalizes local pixel-level variation, encouraging the formation of smooth areas.
+As a result, we further integrate the total variation loss to penalizes local pixel-level variation, encouraging the formation of smooth areas:

 With the entropy and total variant constraints, we arrived at an objective function that can shape a clearly interval pattern for the texture element.
 In summary, the overall objective function adopted for optimization is formulated as